JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 When these are all incorporated into `pivot_longer`, we get a single function call that takes care of everything.
 Before, I had to do `gather`, then `separate`, and then `mutate` to change the column types.
 So this is a lot handier.

 The reason you might want to do all this is because this format is ideal if you want to to a spectrogram-like plot.
-Here's what would happen if you tried:
+Here's what would happen if you tried one right now:

 ```r
 joey %>%